 |Schwampel Koalition||“Schwampel” is a not existing word mixed out of the two words Schwarz and Ampel, or black and traffic light||Black, Yellow, Green|

 |Jamaika Koalition||“Jamaica Coalition” according to the colors in Jamaica’s flag.||Black, Green, Yellow|

 |Kenia Koalition||“Kenya Coalition” according to the colors in Kenya’s flag.||Black, Red, Green|

 |Kiwi Koalition||“Kiwi Coalition” according to the colors black and yellow in a Kiwi fruit.||Black, Yellow, Green|

 The current government in Germany is a coalition between the black party (CDU and CSU) and the red party (SPD).
 It is commonly referred to as the Grand Coalition, because it is made up of Germany’s two largest parties.

 This makes the campaigning before the election exciting.
 Parties will campaign hard against each other, and then often end up working together after the election in a coalition.

-Germany holds all elections on a Sunday by paper ballot – Germany uses no voting machines.
-The polling booths are usually in a public school but may be in a guesthouse in a small village.
+Germany holds all elections on a Sunday by paper ballot – Germany does not use voting machines.
+The polling booths are usually in public schools, but in smaller villages, they may be in a guesthouse.
 Germans do have the option to vote via mail prior to the election.